(No ratings)

 Dr. Francois D. Lalonde, MD is a pediatric orthopedist in ORANGE, CA specializing in pediatric orthopedics/orthopedic surgery.
-He graduated from University of Toronto Faculty of Medicine.
-Dr. Francois D. Lalonde, MD is affiliated with MemorialCare, MemorialCare Medical Group, Providence Medical Foundation, Greater Newport Physicians, Children's Hospital of Orange County, Providence, Edinger Medical Group MemorialCare Independent Physicians, Providence St. Joseph Hospital - Orange, St. Joseph Hospital (Orange) and Providence Affiliated Physicians, St. Joseph.
+He graduated from University of Missouri-Columbia School of Medicine in 1986 and has 40 years of experience.
+Dr. Francois D. Lalonde, MD is affiliated with MemorialCare, MemorialCare Medical Group, Providence Medical Foundation, PIH Health, Children's Hospital of Orange County, Providence, Edinger Medical Group MemorialCare Independent Physicians, Providence St. Joseph Hospital - Orange, St. Joseph Hospital (Orange) and Providence Affiliated Physicians, St. Joseph.

 Children's Hospital of Orange County